Nursery - Mrs Richardson and Mrs Bracegirdle 2021 - 2022

 Please make sure all your child’s clothes are named clearly as this helps staff to ensure all children go home wearing the right clothes!

 All children go outside every day so please send your child to Nursery with suitable outdoor clothes.
-Warm, waterproof coats with hats and gloves are needed for winter and sun hats for sunny days.
-All children need a pair of wellingtons to keep at Nursery.
+Warm, waterproof coats with hats and gloves are needed for winter and sun hats and sun lotion for sunny days.
+All children need a pair of wellingtons to kept in Nursery.

 What is my child learning in nursery?

-You can find out what your child is learning in Nursery by viewing the display board in the cloakroom.
+You can find out what your child is learning in Nursery by viewing your child's online Tapestry journal and the display board in the cloakroom.
 This is updated weekly and includes future events too.

 Useful websites for developing your child's communication and language skills at home:

 This site has been updated with further information you may find useful, recommended educational apps and links to on-line educational resources.

 Click the image to search Hungry Little Minds for simple tips and activities, or to find out what's available where you live.
 Children soak up every little bit of stimulation you give them.
 All the little things make a big difference to the development of their speech and understanding of words.
 Everyday moments can be used to boost your child’s learning, as they are interested in all sorts of things.
 The Hungry Little Minds campaign provides lots of simple tips and activities that you can slot into your routine and that children love.
 Such as:

 • Play ‘I spy’ on the bus with them and you can see their imaginations light up

 • Talk to your child about what has happened so far in the day – for example, “We went to the shops this morning, didn’t we?
 We bought some apples.”
 And talk about what is going to happen next – “After lunch we’ll do the washing up”